xlcnd/isbntools/README.rst

 *polling* of several providers (*soon* I will provide a framework ``databee`` to do this fast and easy).

+For now, you can extended the lib by using the classes and functions exposed in ``isbntools.dev``, namely:

+* ``webservice`` a class that handles the access to web services (just by passing an url) and supports ``gzip``.
+  You can subclass it to extend the functionality... it is used in the next classes.

+* ``googlebooks`` a class that retrives and parses book metadata, using Google Books API (you only have to provide an ISBN).

+* ``wcat`` a class that retrives and parses book metadata, using the ``worldcat.org xisbn service`` (you only have to provide an ISBN).

+* ``wcated`` a class that retrives and parses collections of ISBNs related with a given book, using the worldcat.org xisbn service (you only have to provide an ISBN).

+* ``isbndb`` a class that retrives and parses book metadata, using the ``isbndb.org service`` (you only have to provide an ISBN and an **API key**).

+All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.

 Known Issues
 ============